julia-pascale/pascale-portfolio/assignment2.md

 ### final visualization
 Ultimately, I chose to make the following changes: <br>
+1. Allow the emoji to be their own dots on the scatterplot <br>
-1. Add a title and subtitle to get the reader onboard <br>
+2. Add a title and subtitle to get the reader onboard <br>
-2. Add a dropdown filter so the reader can choose to only see the most interesting emoji <br>
+3. Add a dropdown filter so the reader can choose to only see the most interesting emoji <br>
-3. Change the axis titles to get away from academic language <br>
+4. Change the axis titles to get away from academic language <br>
-4. Modernize the font <br>
+5. Modernize the font <br>
-5. Add gridlines to create quadrants <br>
+6. Add gridlines to create quadrants <br>
-6. Annotate the quadrants to explain at a glance <br>
+7. Annotate the quadrants to explain at a glance <br>
 <div class="flourish-embed flourish-scatter" data-src="visualisation/8626896">
   <script src="https://public.flourish.studio/resources/embed.js"></script></div>